argilla-io/argilla/docs/reference/webapp/dataset.md

 - **Progress**: see metrics of your annotation process, like its progress and the label distribution (only visible in the _Explore_ and _Annotate_ mode)
 - **Overall rule metrics**: see aggregated metrics about your defined rules (only visible in the _Define rules_ mode)
-- **Stats**: check the keywords of your dataset and the error distribution of the predictions
+- **Stats**: check the keywords of your dataset (text classification, text2text) or the mentions of your annotations and predictions (token classification)

 You can find more information about each metric in our dedicated [metrics guide](view_dataset_metrics.md).